Beej126/BeejBlog/content/posts/2016-06-23-esxi-for-winmac-xamarin-ios-dev-nirvana.md

   - Xamarin

 ---
-## in other words, only virtualizing RAM & Compute, not KVM & HDD
+## Virtualizing Compute and Video but not Keyboard, Mouse & HDD :)

 ### Overview: